13 Adorable Chiang Rai temples a must visit

 The most convenient and affordable way to travel from Chiang Mai to Chiang Rai is by taking a bus.
 The journey time is around 45 hours, depending on the company and route you choose.
 Alternatively, you can also take a mini van or taxi with driver.
 Also, you can rent motorbike in our rental shop.

-The most popular temples in Chiang Rai include Wat Rong Khun (White Temple), Wat Rong Suea Ten (Blue Temple), Black House Museum, Wat Huay Pla Kang and Wat Phra Kaew.
-All are worth visiting for their unique architectural beauties.
+The most popular temples in Chiang Rai include Wat Rong Khun (White Temple), Wat Rong Suea Ten (Blue Temple), the Black House Museum, Wat Huay Pla Kang, and Wat Phra Kaew.

 As a sign of respect, visitors to temples in Thailand are expected to dress modestly.
 This generally means covering your shoulders and knees and avoiding revealing or tight-fitting clothes.